 A group must consist of at least 10 participants, chaperones included.
 We are unable to register individuals or groups smaller than 10 for mission trips.

-The CMT Program Team runs evening program Sunday-Friday night of your mission trip.
+The CMT Program Team runs evening program Monday-Friday night of your mission trip.
 Evening program consists of CMT Olympics, praise and worship, talks given by CMT staff, small group reflection, and prayer.
 We also have adoration and Confession one night during the week when a priest is available.